raxvandy/raxvandy/README.md

-- 👋 Hi, I’m just an other coder :)
+- 👋 Hi, I’m just an other coder :danger:
-- 👀 I’m interested in DevOps &
+- 👀 I’m in DevOps & learning Linux 4ever
-- 🌱 I’m currently learning Linux :)

 <!---
 raxvandy/raxvandy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.